The-Animonculory/Anvil/README.md

 4. Fully disable OneDrive and any other programs which hook into user file areas.
 5. Reinstall Skyrim into a location that is not Program files.
 Somewhere like `C:\Games` is a good location.
 If you only have one drive, look into LostDragonist's [SteamLibrary tool](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide).
 6. Start the game once and let it do the graphics check.
 Do not worry about the settings as it will be replaced during installation.
-7. Launch the game to the main menu and allow it to download the latest addon files.
+7. Launch the game to the main menu and allow it to download the paid addon files.
 8. Install the [Creation Kit on Steam](https://store.steampowered.com/app/1946180/Skyrim_Special_Edition_Creation_Kit/).
 9. Run it once and select `Yes` when it asks about unpacking scripts.
 10. Close the creation kit and continue with the installation steps.